devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Add Chunk to Group by Tracking ID

 Add Chunk to Group by Tracking ID  Route to add a chunk to a group by tracking id.
-Think of a bookmark as a chunk which is a member of a group.

 ### Examples